puli/docs.puli.io/extensions/symfony-bundle.rst

 example, the file ``config/routing/wdt.xml`` is loaded from the ``Resources`` directory in the package "symfony/web-profiler".

-Read :doc:`symfony-config` if you want to learn more about using Puli with Symfony configuration files.
+Read :doc:`symfony-bridge` if you want to learn more about using Puli with Symfony configuration files.

 Twig Templates